 Are there art directors on your jury?

 Yes, the majority of our judges are art directors.
-And since we're an international show a majority of our judges are from outside the United States.
+And since we’re an international show we select judges from outside the United States as well as domestic.

 What are the judges looking for?